Understanding Pregnancy Stretch Marks: Causes and Treatment

 Rapid weight changes

-Rapid weight gain or loss can also stretch your skin, leading to visible marks called striae.
-If you lose or gain too much weight quickly, the skin struggles to adjust, which may cause reddish-brown lines on areas like your thighs, abdomen, and arms.
+Rapid weight gain or loss can also stretch your skin.
+If you lose or gain too much weight quickly, the skin struggles to adjust, causing marks.

 These changes are common in people with fluctuating body mass index due to diet shifts or health conditions.

 Anabolic steroid use can also trigger these marks by weakening the collagen in your skin.
-To minimize this risk and support healthy skin elasticity, focus on gradual weight management instead of making sudden shifts.
+Focusing on gradual weight management instead of making sudden shifts can reduce stretch mark formation, while incorporating products like olive oil or topical preparations can help hydrate and increase resilience.

 Pregnancy and hormonal changes

-Pregnancy causes your skin to stretch quickly, especially during the second and third trimesters where more skin stretching is happening.
-Hormonal changes, like higher cortisol levels, weaken skin elasticity and can make pregnant women more likely to develop these unwelcome reddish-brown or purple marks.
+Hormonal changes during pregnancy, like higher cortisol levels, weaken skin elasticity and can make pregnant women more likely to develop these unwelcome reddish-brown or purple marks.

-Women of a younger age have increased likelihood of getting stretch marks during their early pregnancy.
+Younger women have increased likelihood of getting stretch marks during their early pregnancy.
 A family history of stretch marks may also play a role in whether or not they appear.
-Using preventative products like Allow Nourishment Udder Delight Face and Body Tallow Cream can help soothe itchy skin and support hydration throughout your pregnancy journey.
+Using preventative products like Allow Nourishment Udder Delight Face and Body Tallow Cream can help soothe itchy skin and support hydration throughout pregnancy.

 Stretch marks affect 50%-90% of individuals during pregnancy.